ENTR550-Study-Spots-Hero/study-spots-hero/src/content/studySpot/cooley-1.md

 reservable: false
 busyness: 0

+hasFood: false
+floor: "Outside"
+hasCaenAccess: false
+createdDate: 'Jul 15 2022'

 description: 'Outside study spot located behind Cooley, can be accessed through he basement doors of the building, benches located all around the fountain (some in shade and some in sun).'
 pubDate: 'Jul 15 2022'
 ---

+Outside study spot located behind Cooley, can be accessed through he basement doors of the building, benches located all around the fountain (some in shade and some in sun).